olivares-j/Kalkayotl/README.md

 # Kalkayotl
 Kalkayotl is a Bayesian inference code designed to obtain posterior estimate of cluster parameters, this is location and scale, and distance to the cluster stars.

-**Please read the example.py and the Tutorial.ipynb files, and the associated paper, they contain details on the use of the code.
+**Please read the example.py and the Tutorial.ipynb files, they explain the use of the code.
 Specific details of the models and assumptions are given in the associated paper.**

-**If you still have doubts or face problems during installation or running of the code, please send an issue instead of an e-mail.
-Your question/issue may help other users.**

 ## Installation